2. Material Accounting policies

 (ii) Intangible Assets

-Intangible assets with finite useful life acquired separately, are recognised only if it is probable that future economic benefits that are attributable to the assets will flow to the enterprise and the cost of assets can be measured reliably.
+Intangible assets with finite useful life acquired separately, are recognized only if it is probable that future economic benefits that are attributable to the assets will flow to the enterprise and the cost of assets can be measured reliably.
 The intangible assets are recorded at cost and are carried at cost less accumulated amortization and accumulated impairment losses, if any.

 Intangible assets are amortized over the estimated period of benefit, not exceeding ten years.